Andalas University

-Andalas University (Universitas Andalas, abbreviated Unand) is a public research university in Padang, West Sumatra.
-Andalas is one of the major public institution of higher learning in Indonesia, and the oldest outside the island of Java.
+Andalas University (Universitas Andalas, abbreviated Unand or stylized in all caps) is a public research university in Padang, West Sumatra.
+Andalas is one of the major public institutions of higher learning in Indonesia, and the oldest outside the island of Java.
 The university is known for its excellence in social sciences and medical program, and has produced numerous distinguished alumni in public and private service.
 In November 2019, Andalas was ranked fourth best Indonesian research university from a nationwide evaluation conducted by the Ministry of Research and Technology.

 History

 Early years

 The idea of an institution of higher learning in West Sumatra has been in since the early years of 20th century, following the rise of modern Indonesian intellectual class, some of them with roots in the island of Sumatra.
 The Dutch East Indies government did not establish any colleges or polytechnics in Sumatra as they did in Java, forcing many of Sumatran talents to pursue their study away from home, or even overseas.

 After the Indonesian independence, the idea became quickly popular among the republican leaders.
 In 1948, six new academies were established in Bukittinggi: Civil Service Academy (Akademi Pamong Praja), Physical Education Academy (Akademi Pendidikan Jasmani), English "A" Act Program (Akte A Bahasa Inggris), Cadet Academy (Akademi Kadet), and School for Police Inspectors (Sekolah Inspektur Polisi).
 Following the end of Indonesian National Revolution which saw the seat of power moved around West Sumatra under Emergency Government of the Republic of Indonesia, a plan was dispatched in 1949 to inaugurate a law school in Padang, a medical school in Medan, and a school of economics in Palembang.
 The national government at that time, however, indefinitely put the plan on hold.

 In August 1951, Sriwijaya Foundation (Jajasan Sriwidjaja), a private foundation, established Pancasila Law College (Balai Perguruan Tinggi Hukum Pancasila).
 Following the lead, the government approved creation of a Teachers' Training College (Perguruan Tinggi Pendidikan Guru) in Batusangkar in October 1954 and a State Agricultural College (Perguruan Tinggi Negeri Pertanian) in Payakumbuh in November 1954, as well as a medical school and school of natural sciences (Fakultas Ilmu Pasti dan Ilmu Pengetahuan Alam) in Bukittinggi in September 1955.
 All four state-owned colleges were inaugurated by Vice President Mohammad Hatta, a strong proponent of public education and a native West Sumatran himself.
 Sensing government's support, Sriwijaya turned control of Pancasila College to the regional government of Central Sumatra, turning it into a law faculty (Fakultas Hukum dan Pengetahuan Masyarakat).

 The five colleges became founding constituents of Andalas University, inaugurated by Hatta in Bukittinggi on September 13, 1956.
 Two years later, Rudito Rachmad became the first graduate, receiving a meester in de rechten (Mr.), a degree in law.